Transfer of Credit

 Requests for Transfer Transcript

 Students must request that official transcripts be delivered directly from other institutions to the Office of the Registrar.
 All transcripts must be received in an official sealed envelope or through a secure electronic sending agency.
 Student will be notified after transcripts have been processed.

 Transfer and International Education Reporting System

 The University of Denver’s Transfer and International Education Reporting System (TIERS) allows students to access a list of approved transfer and study abroad courses.
 Courses that do not appear in the system are not necessarily unacceptable for transfer.
 Courses will continue to be added as new ones are evaluated and equivalents determined.
-You can access TIERS through PioneerWeb under the Student tab.
+You can access TIERS through MyDU under Student Tools and then Records and Requests.